libor-m/ngs-course/05-graphics.rst

    # skip the very first character with tail
    <$IN grep -v '##' | tail -c +2 > data/popdata_mda_euro.tsv

+.. admonition:: What have we learned?

+  - unix tools excell at handling very large unstructured data
+  - R is awesome at visualizatoin, but it needs smaller, tabular data
+  - to get the best from both worlds, use unix tools to preprocess data for R
+  - ``column -t`` can be used to preview tabular data in unix

 Visualize data in RStudio
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Just click this link (ctrl-click to keep this manual open): `Open RStudio <https://ngs-course.duckdns.org>`_.

 In R Studio choose ``File > New project ...```.
 Then ``File > New file > R Script``.
-R has a working directory as well, it will be set automatically for you when you to the directory of yout project.
+R has it's own ``working directory``, opening a project will set automatically for you.

 Load and check the input
 ------------------------